Dan Leal: Live streaming and web presence

-As an Actor
+As an actor

 Dan often jokes about his own anatomy being much less than most male pornstars and his moniker, "Little Dynamite" is truly appropriate, as he against the odds flourished as one of the top male porn stars.
 Five times he has been nominated as the Best Male Performer in Europe and four times has been nominated by AVN for sex scenes in which he appeared as an actor.
 He has been a finalist as the most popular male performer in the world several times most recently in 2020 by AVN for their annual awards show.
 He has been in well over 2,000+ scenes and worked with many major top stars including Lana Rhoades, Riley Reid, Adriana Chechik, Nicole Aniston, and Sara Jay.

 As a director

 Leal has received many accolades in his career for his unique directing style which much more free-flowing and causal than traditional porn.
-One of the first places to recognize his efforts was Fox Magazine where we named the top-director in the adult industry in 2012.
+One of the first places to recognize his efforts was Fox Magazine where he was named the top-director in the adult industry in 2012.
 He has directed over 3,000 scenes in his 20-year career and three times being nominated as the top director in Europe by XBIZ.